26F-Studio/Techmino/legals.md

 Alibaba Sans is copyrighted by Alibaba Group Holding Limited.
 Alibaba is a trademark of Alibaba Group Holding Limited in the People’s Republic of China and other countries or regions.

+IBM Plex is copyrighted by the International Business Machines Corporation.
+IBM and IBM Plex are trademarks of IBM Corp, registered in many jurisdictions worldwide.
+IBM Plex is licensed under the SIL Open Font License.

 JetBrains Mono is copyrighted by the JetBrains Mono Project authors.
 JetBrains Mono is a trademark of JetBrains s.r.o.
 JetBrains Mono is licensed under the SIL Open Font License, Version 1.1.